Arm Lymphedema following Breast Cancer Surgery

 When doctors diagnose and stage breast cancer, it is quite common now to take a sentinel lymph node biopsy to check for lymph node metastasis.

 If the results are positive or suspicious for metastatic breast cancer, surgeons may then perform an axillary lymph node dissection.
-For women who undergo only a sentinel node biopsy there is a significantly lower rate of arm lymphedema 5 years later.
+For women who undergo a sentinel node biopsy only there is a significantly lower rate of arm lymphedema 5 years later.

 Arm Lymphedema is quite common following breast cancer treatment